postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws.md

     > To deploy your schema, your gateway must have at least one route with a configured integration.

 1. Select **Deploy**.

+    > If you have a problem exporting or deploying, make sure you've assigned both the PUT and POST permissions [in your IAM policy](#authenticating-with-an-aws-iam-role).

 <img alt="Deploying an API" src="https://assets.postman.com/postman-docs/deploy-api-schema-on-aws-v9-8.jpg" width="502px"/>